 Ultimately, you will have a wonderful experience and holiday in Rarotonga at any time of year with year round warm weather, fantastic resorts, dining and of course the vibrant locals are always here!

 Here is breakdown of High and Low season to help you decide depending on the type of Rarotongan holiday experience you are looking for.

-Time of Year: to March
+Time of Year: Mid November to 31 March

 Weather: Low Season falls in Rarotonga’s Summer months, this is also the wet season.
 Although this is the wet season, the rainfall is typical of a tropical location which means that it generally comes and goes quickly, and overall it rains only a little more than the dry season.
 It also stays warm during rainy periods.
 Temperatures typically range between a High of 29°C and a Low of 22°C. Summer in Rarotonga is often known as uncomfortable hot and wet, which is a myth.
 In reality, the weather differences between summer and winter are minimal with only slight variations in both temperature and rainfall.